-If available, you may upload documentation that supports the figures provided in the previous questions
+Other If available, you may upload deprevious questions ocumentation th nat supports t he figures provided in n the

 FINANCING & INVESTMENT READINESS

 Does your city have an investment strategy for the current climate action plan(s)?

 This question refers to current climate action.
 An investment strategy for climate neutrality might be achieved through multiple sectoral plans, including mobility plans, low/zero carbon buildings, energy efficiency in public works, among others, which can be aligned or scaled up to reach climate neutrality.
 Please choose the most advanced answer option that best describes your current situation.